Best Value Faucets

 Brizo offers over 20 standard finishes for its faucets, including nine Most of these are Delta's patented Brilliance® (PVD) finishes developed by Vapor Technologies, Inc., another Masco company that has been at the forefront of PVD coating technologies since 1986.

-But, while 20 finishes are available, no single faucet is offered in all 20 finishes.
+While 20 finishes are available, no one faucet is offered in all 20 finishes.
 The finishes actually available vary by faucet.
 The Jason Wu for Brizo™ collection, for example, comes in just one finish, black.

 Delta claims that independent tests show that the Brilliance® PVD finishes stand up to drain cleaners, over 100 other common household cleaning products, and even repeated scouring with steel wool.